ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Brems

 Brems is Norweigian for "break" and is used as a code word to tell another player to dial things back a bit.
 Nordic larps, including this one, deal with intense emotions and things can get heated.
-Trust that your fellow players will tell you if you go to far, and also trust that they will back down if you use the "Brems" word.
-There is no shame in using it.
+There is no shame in using the "Brems" word.
+Trust that your fellow players will tell you if you go to far, and also trust that they will back down if tell them to.
+Make sure they can also trust you to do the same.

 ## Swedish cultural and geographical context